 1. Preheat oven to 425 F

-2. Cut spaghetti squash in half (widthwise) and place open side down on a parchment-lined baking sheet.
-Bake 30-40 minutes until knife-tender, turn on their side, and roast 5-10 more minutes to allow steam to dry out!
+2. Cut spaghetti squash in half (widthwise), scoop out the seeds, and place open side down on a parchment-lined baking sheet.
+Bake 35-45 minutes until knife-tender, turn on their side, and roast 5-10 more minutes to allow steam to dry them out.

 4. Season generously with salt and pepper and nutmeg.
 Feel free to deglaze the pan with a little wine if you like, cooking this off.

 6. Taste for salt, and add more if necessary.
-Stir in most of the grated cheese, saving some for garnish.
-Place in a serving bowl, top with remaining cheese and a drizzle of truffle oil and a sprinkling of pine nuts.
+Stir in the pecorino cheese, saving some for garnish.
+Divide among serving bowls, top with the remaining cheese, and drizzle with truffle oil and sprinkle with pine nuts (optional).

 Notes